alxfed/alxfed.github.io/_posts/2018-06-22-Show-me-the-squares.markdown

 ---
 layout: post
 title:  "Squares?
 What squares?
-Show me the squares!" excerpt:"I wish somebody would invent these pictures and show them to me when I was 10 years old, but...
+Show me the squares!"
+excerpt: "I wish somebody would invent these pictures and show them to me when I was 10 years old, but...
 As they say: if you want something done - do it yourself."
 date:   2018-06-22 9:13 am
 categories: blog posts
 ---